Breastfeeding and the Working Mom

 - Talk to your boss about your breastfeeding needs early.
 Talk to your boss before you go on maternity leave or return to work.
 You may need a private room to express or pump milk during the workday.
 The room should have a door that locks, an electrical outlet, a chair, and table or desk.
 There should also be a sink nearby that you can use to clean your pumping equipment and hands.
 A bathroom is not the best place to pump, because germs could get into the breast milk.
 You will also need to take regular breaks to express milk during the workday.
 You may need 10 to 15 minute breaks each time.

 - Take as much maternity leave as you can.
 Maternity leave may help you set up a regular breastfeeding schedule and milk supply.

 - Express and store your breast milk.
 When you express milk during the day, it helps your breasts continue to make milk.
 It also allows your childcare provider to feed stored breast milk to your baby while you are at work.
 You may need to express as often as your baby would breastfeed.
 Store expressed breast milk in a refrigerator or cooler with ice packs.
-Ask your caregiver for more information on expressing, collecting, and storing breast milk.
+Ask your healthcare provider for more information on expressing, collecting, and storing breast milk.

 - Ask if you can create a different work schedule.
 Work from home or work part time if you can.
 Try to find a childcare center near your work if you work full time.
 Look for one that is close enough so you can go there to breastfeed your baby during the day.